-In Carboniferous times, ENE-WSW extension formed narrow, kilometer- to tens of kilometer-wide, N-S- to NW-SE-trending troughs, e.g., Billefjorden Trough (Maher Jr., 1996; McCann and Dallmann, 1996; Braathen et al., 2011), bounded by major faults such as the Billefjorden Fault Zone (Harland et al., 1974), which was reactivated as a normal fault from Odellfjellet in the north to Reindalspasset in the south (Bælum and Braathen, 2012; Figure 1a-b).
+In Carboniferous times, ENE-WSW extension formed narrow (from kilometers to tens of kilometers wide) N-S- to NW-SE-trending troughs, e.g., Billefjorden Trough (Maher, 1996; McCann and Dallmann, 1996; Braathen et al., 2011), bounded by major faults such as the Billefjorden Fault Zone (Harland et al., 1974), which was reactivated as a normal fault from Odellfjellet in the north to Reindalspasset in the south (Bælum and Braathen, 2012; Fig. 1a-b).

-Shortly after the end of Ellesmerian deformation, partly eroded Devonian sedimentary rocks of the Andrée Land Group and Mimerdalen Subgroup were covered by uppermost Devonian-Mississippian (Marshall et al., 2015), fluvial, coal- and clastic-rich deposits of the Billefjorden Group (Cutbill and Challinor, 1965; Cutbill et al., 1976; Aakvik, 1981; Gjelberg, 1981, 1984).
-These are divided into the Hørbyebreen and Mumien formations, which are composed of the Triungen and Hoelbreen, and Sporehøgda and Birger Johnsonfjellet members respectively.
-The Triungen and Sporehøgda members dominantly consist of clastics whereas the Hoelbreen and Birger Johnsonfjellet members are composed of coal seams and coaly shales (Cutbill and Challinor, 1965; Cutbill et al., 1976; Aakvik, 1981; Gjelberg and Steel, 1981; Gjelberg, 1984).
+Shortly after the end of Ellesmerian deformation, partly eroded Devonian sedimentary rocks of the Andrée Land Group and Mimerdalen Subgroup were covered by uppermost Devonian-Mississippian (Marshall et al., 2015), fluvial, and coal- and clastic-rich deposits of the Billefjorden Group (Cutbill and Challinor, 1965; Cutbill et al., 1976; Aakvik, 1981; Gjelberg, 1981, 1984; Fig. 2).
+These are divided into the Hørbyebreen and Mumien formations, which are composed of the Triungen and Hoelbreen and the Sporehøgda and Birger Johnsonfjellet members respectively.
+The Triungen and Sporehøgda members dominantly consist of clastics whereas the Hoelbreen and Birger Johnsonfjellet members are composed of coal seams and coaly shales (Cutbill and Challinor, 1965; Cutbill et al., 1976; Aakvik, 1981; Gjelberg and Steel, 1981; Gjelberg, 1984; Fig. 2).